 Victrola is a very popular brand in the music industry.
-It has built for itself a good reputation over the years with its manufacturing of high quality products.
+It has built for itself a good reputation over the years with its manufacturing of high-quality products.
 Victrola has a wide variety of products including record players that it makes but specifically in this article today I will be talking about the new reproduction Victrolas and whether they will damage your records or not.

-Since records have started coming back into style many people are buying retro style players and Victrola is one of the brands that sell that style.
+Since records have started coming back into style many people are buying retro-style players and Victrola is one of the brands that sell that style.
 Some people have reported that Victrola players have damaged or even destroyed their record collection while other people have not reported a problem with them playing or destroying their records.
 But which is right?

-The reason that the Victrola (and other) cheap record players shorten the lifespan of the records that they play is because the tonearm is typically heavier than one would be on a more expensive player which in turn means that the record grooves become a little bit deeper with each play on the cheap player.
+The reason that the Victrola (and other) cheap record players shorten the lifespan of the records that they play is that the tonearm is typically heavier than one would be on a more expensive player which in turn means that the record grooves become a little bit deeper with each play on the cheap player.
 Most cheap record players will also not have a counterweight which again puts more pressure on the record itself.

-Eventually this will cause the record to wear out and could also cause the grooves to become extremely damaged if the record skips a lot.
+Eventually, this will cause the record to wear out and could also cause the grooves to become extremely damaged if the record skips a lot.

-Although cheap retro style Victrolas are prone to this extra weight thereby causing records to wear out that doesn’t mean that you should get a Crosley or other cheap record player instead.
+Although cheap retro-style Victrolas are prone to this extra weight thereby causing records to wear out that doesn’t mean that you should get a Crosley or other cheap record player instead.
 Matter of fact all cheap players have this exact same issue so no matter which brand you get it will still have the same issue.